consensusnetworks/casimir-operator/README.md

 ## Setup

-A Casimir operator consists of the following components:
+A Casimir operator consists of the following services:

-    - An [Ethereum RPC Node](#ethereum-rpc-node) that connects the SSV DVT node to the Ethereum network.
+    - An [Ethereum RPC node](#ethereum-rpc-node) that connects the SSV DVT node to the Ethereum network.
-    - An [SSV Node](#ssv-node) that performs cluster duties for validators.
+    - An [SSV node](#ssv-node) that performs cluster duties for validators.
     - An [SSV DKG server](#ssv-dkg-server) that participates in key generation and resharing ceremonies.

 ### Quickstart